pveller/ecommerce-chatbot/README.md

 I presented this bot on [API Strat](http://boston2016.apistrat.com/) in Boston as an example of a [smart app built with cognitive APIs](http://boston2016.apistrat.com/speakers/pavel-veller).

+## Video

+I am recording a screencast that I will link here as soon as it's ready.
+In the meantime, here's a very simple [screen recording of my conversation with the bot](https://www.dropbox.com/s/hzrgzeivroe2n91/conversation.mov?dl=0) and feel free to browse the source code.

 ## How To Run

 If you would like to run it, you would need: